Free child care assistance in North Carolina.

 State of North Carolina and federal government funds can assist with paying child care costs for low income families or offer free day care.
-Additional assistance can be provided by your local county or town as well, and find how to apply below for affordable and/or free daycare in North Carolina below.
-While the government assistance provided will not pay your entire expense, it can pay a large portion of your overall child or day care obligations.
+Additional assistance can be provided by your local county or town as well.
+Find how to apply below for affordable and/or free daycare in North Carolina below.
+While the government assistance provided will not usually pay your entire expense, it can assist.
+Vouchers can often pay a large portion of your overall child or day care obligations.
 This payment is also known as a subsidy.

 The state's of North Carolina's Division of Child Development oversees the program across the region and also partners with the federal government to receive the grants.
 The amount of financial aid is established on an annual basis and it can change.
 In addition, the amount provided to each county in the region is also determined by various rules and legislation.

 You will need to contact your county department of social services in order to apply for free child care vouchers.
 Or call 919-733-3055.
 A number of conditions need to be met and other factors will also come into play.